TawficaBhuiyan/ai-text-summarizer/README.md

 📌 Notes

-⚙️ First run downloads model (~1.6 GB)
+⏬ First run downloads the model (~1.6 GB)

-💻 Works on CPU; GPU optional
+💻 Works perfectly on CPU; GPU optional

-🔒 Offline = zero API cost
+🔒 Local summarization is fully offline (no billing or API calls)

 📚 References